Update on 28 Feb, 23

 Nowadays, there’s an increasing number of students hoping to do management degrees after their 12th.
 Courses in the field of business management are among the most popular courses at the undergraduate and graduate level, in India and Abroad.
 Business management is the art of supervising and controlling people and operations in business settings.
-In this article, we have provided an overview of some of the best Top private management colleges in India and Top government management colleges India.
+In this article, we have provided an overview of some of the top management colleges in India.

 With a total of a little over 6,000 management colleges in India, the premier list of top colleges contains the IIMs and other top private college institutions.
 Rated by agencies like Outlook, NIRF, India Today, etc, these colleges offer a wide variety of business degrees, from Associate, Bachelor’s, Master’s degrees.

-XLRI is the oldest business school in India, founded in 1949.
+XLRI is the oldest business school in India and one of the Top Management Colleges in India, founded in 1949.
 It has also been awarded the Best College for HR in the Asia-Pacific.
-The institute has a beautiful campus, with an amazing IT lab, Student recreational center, auditoriums and a residential area for students.
+The institute has a beautiful campus, with an amazing IT lab, Student recreational center, auditoriums, and a residential area for students.

 Read More: The XLRI campus sprawls over a 40-acre landscape, with state-of-the-art amenities and faculty.
 The business school offers a wide portfolio of management programs.